bbrzycki/setigen/docs/source/voltages.rst

 Adding noise and signal sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your application uses two polarizations, an Antenna's data streams are available via the :code:`Antenna.x` and :code:`Antenna.y` attributes.
 For one polarization, only the former is available.
 We can inject noise and signal sources to these individual data streams.
+Note that you can still add signal sources after the RawVoltageBackend is created; real voltages are only computed at execution time.

-Real voltage noise injection is modeled as ideal Gaussian noise, and is computed at execution time:
+Real voltage noise is modeled as ideal Gaussian noise.
+Note that this actually stores a function with the DataStream that isn't evaluated until :code:`get_samples()` is actually called:

 .. code-block:: python